moimbad/Pest-and-Disease-Control-Mobile-Application-For-Crop-Fertigation/README.md

 A  Flutter mobile application.

 ## Getting Started
-This project is my final year project regarding pest and disease control mobile application for crop fertigation.
+This project is regarding pest and disease control mobile application for crop fertigation.

 **Crops**